 Dr. Sarah Marie Hall | University of Manchester

-Sarah Marie Hall is a Senior Lecturer in Human Geography at the University of Manchester, where her research focuses on the everyday impacts of economic and political change.
+Sarah Marie Hall is a Senior Lecturer in Human Geography at the University of Manchester.
+She came to Manchester in 2012 as a Hallsworth Research Fellow in Political Economy.
+In 2015 she took up the position of Lecturer in Human Geography and was promoted to Senior Lecturer in 2018 and Reader in 2020.
+She is Co-Editor of Area, and a member of the Geoforum Editorial Board.
+Her research focuses on the everyday impacts of economic and political change.
 In recent years she has carried out research on austerity, devolution and Brexit, with a focus on how these processes shape lived experiences, practices, and relationships in families and communities.
 She is particularly concerned with intersecting inequalities where gender, race, class, and age are concerned.
 Sarah Marie Hall also engages in local activist and community groups across Greater Manchester, offering research advice, guidance and training.
-She also sits on the UK Government's Department for Work and Pensions Methods Advisory Group, where she provides expertise on ethnographic, creative and participatory approaches.
+She also sits on the UK Government’s Department for Work and Pensions Methods Advisory Group, where she provides expertise on ethnographic, creative and participatory approaches.

 Tjorven Harmsen | Leibniz Institute for Research on Society and Space (IRS)